Have you ever been caught out in the rain while camping and wish you had a tarp over your tent for protection?

 A tarp is a highly versatile material that can be used for a variety of purposes.
 Some of the benefits include but are not limited to the following:

 Before actually setting up the tarp, you’ll need to prepare the site and your equipment first:

 There are several types of tarp setup styles you can choose from.
 This depends on your personal preferences and the demands of your campsite.

 The A-Frame Style

-The A-frame style is probably the easiest and fastest method of setting up a tarp over your tent.
+The A-frame style is probably the easiest and fastest method.
 It requires either two trees or two poles spaced far apart from each other for your tent to sit between them.

 Here are the necessary steps: